USSBA/hubzone-webmap/README.md

 # HUBZone Map

-This application will eventually house the new and improved HUBZone Map for the Small Business Administration.
+This application houses the new and improved HUBZone Map for the Small Business Administration.
+All development is currently being done off of the `develop` branch.

 Requirements:
 * rvm